 Organizing an ongoing skills training program is a smart decision for any company looking to help their employees meet business goals.
-However, how will you know that training your workforce has been, or will be effective?
-The following 5 tips are designed to help facilities begin preparing, implementing and measuring the performance of a goals-oriented training program.
+However, how will you know that training your workforce has been or will be effective?
+The following 5 tips are designed to help facilities begin preparing, implementing and measuring the performance of a goal-oriented training program.

 What are your goals for implementing an industrial skills training program?